MAGGIE MANY CATS AND THE CAT THAT FLEW IN THE WINDOW

 He left the squad car window open so it wouldn’t be too hot when he got back and went in to Kelly’s where he had a great time inspecting every one’s socks for odd ones.

-Now, Sergeant Sid quite likes Maggie-many-cats because she usually keeps a good supply of chocolate and he has a permanently huge craving for chocolate.
+Now, Sergeant Sid quite likes Maggie-many-cats because she usually keeps a good supply of chocolate and he has a permanent craving for chocolate.

-When she saw him she went to turn around and leave but Sergeant Sid knew that trying to avoid bumping into him is one of the surest signs of guilt in a Ballyyahooian.
+When she saw him she went to turn around and leave but Sergeant Sid was of the opinion that trying to avoid him is one of the surest signs of guilt in a Ballyyahooian.

 ‘Wait there, now, Maggie!’
 He said, in his best sergeanty voice.